 Quick Reference: Contact Import CSV

-This topic gives you a quick overview of how to format a CSV file to import contacts into Mapp Engage.
-For more detailed information, see CSV Format for Contact Imports.
+This guide provides a quick overview of how to format a CSV file for importing contacts into Mapp Engage.

 Standard Attributes